 - Simple to use and easily accessible, Google Sheets can ease your process of finding guest-posting opportunities.
 Check out this article on how you can create your own Google Sheets template to kick-start your link-building campaign.

 Set up an effective internal communication routine.
 With so many people in the picture, both internally and externally, having regular catch-ups is crucial for each project’s success.

 When you’re doing offsite SEO, you are likely to have more than one team member – to build connections on forums, and social media.
 There are also many people that your team has to touch base with, such as guest bloggers, writers, forum administrators, influencers, and more.
 Progress can then be difficult to oversee.
 Besides the usual communication channels such as meetings, emails, and texts, there’s more you can do to make sure that everyone’s on the same page and working like a well-oiled machine.
 Here are some examples:

 - Regular short cross-team meetings

-With the pandemic-induced zoom meetings, many have come to realize that long meetings can be rather unproductive.
+With the pandemic-induced zoom meetings, many online advertising companies have come to realize that long meetings can be rather unproductive.
 Set aside some time for the team to come together to talk about its progress – it could just be a 10-minute morning meeting twice a week.